imWitty/imWitty/README.md

 ## Hi there, I'm Alexander Witt 👋
 ----

-Hey!
-I'm a student at ASU working towards both my bachelors and masters in software engineering.
+I'm a student at ASU in my final semester for my Bachelors of Science in Software Engineering.
 I am a veteran of the Marines and have over 5000 hours of technical training as a leader.
-This extensive background equips me with unique perspectives and skills, which I actively apply to enhance both my personal development and the growth of my team.
+This extensive background equips me with unique perspectives and skills, which I actively apply to enhance both my personal development and the growth of those around me.
 I am proficient in Java, C/C++, SQL databases, HTML, Javascript, a few others and many common design ideologies.
 I hope to expand my knowledge as much as possible and eventually produce many ideas that I have for projects as I grow in software!

-Actively Learning/Expanding knowledge - HTML (completed certification listed below April 2024), Javascript (Completing my certification), Swift (I plan to transition this into app development, I have many ideas that I am passionate about that I believe are either fun, helpful, or cutting edge for the market.)
+Actively Learning/Expanding knowledge - I am currently committing a lot of my time to learning everything I can regarding Amazon/AWS services.
+With an accepted return offer to AWS Workspaces I want to be as prepared and knowledgable as possible as I continue there.

 What I want to focus on next - React (I want to strengthen my web development and believe that Reacts flexibility is the most useful way to be versatile.
 From my time as an aviation mechanic I realized that being versatile and knowledgable was one of the best feelings, the feeling of being reliable and knowledgable pushed me to learn more and know as much as I could. ), C# (I have always loved games as they have been a big part of my life and hobbies, as well as meeting many of the friends I keep close today.
 I would be passionate and proud of being able to create one.)

-## 2024 Internship
+## Career

-I am actively looking for a summer 2024 internship.
-I am hungry to learn as much as possible from this internship and am open to working during the school semesters.
-I am very flexible and an extremely motivated worker.
-I believe that my work ethic is often unlike any that others have seen and I believe it is well complimented by my charismatic and friendly leadership/team oriented style.
+I have currently accepted a return offer to be apart of AWS workspaces for May of 2025.
+I got the opportunity to intern here in the summer of 2024 and had an incredible experience both with the company and the team, mentors, and managers I had.
+I am extremely excited to return here and look forward to growing in my capacity as a software engineer.

 ## 🔭 I’m currently working on

 I'm actively pursuing my degree but outside of that I often spend time attempting to self-teach or complete software certificates!
 One of my main aspirations is to create an iPhone app that I can proudly share with others and that reflects my personal interests as well.
+Other future goals include game development and growth in software management and leadership.

 ## Languages & Tools
 I am proficient in a variety of languages and software frameworks that allow me to build high-performance websites and applications.
 I have experience in the following areas: